 - Reusable plastic bag.
 You’ll want one for grocery shopping as Iceland has banned stores from providing plastic bags to shoppers for environmental reasons.

 - Ziploc bags.
-Iceland doesn’t seem to commonly carry Ziplog bags and you might want one to pack a sandwich for a day hike or waterproof items.
+Iceland doesn’t seem to commonly carry Ziplog bags and you might want one to pack a sandwich for a day hike or to waterproof items.
 You can also bring a reusable sandwich bag.

 - Trash bag.
 You’ll need to create a temporary trash bag inside your camper sometimes.